 Nowadays I have come to be grateful for my privilege and my life.
 The lessons it brought me as well as those I was denied.
 But was I loved?

-My adult experiences have brought me to a place where I realise there’s a marked difference between loving someone and having them feel loved.
+My adult experiences have brought me to a place where I realise there's a marked difference between loving someone and having them feel loved.
 With my own children, I look carefully at what they most respond to.
 Is it physical contact?
 Is it words of affirmation?
 Is it quality time?
 Is it acts of service?
 Is it gifts?
 According to authors of The 5 Love Languages of Children, these are all languages of love.
 But as a child growing up in a strict religious household there were very few gifts despite the fact we were well off.
 Healthy parenting still dictates that gifts are bad for a child.
 In a sex negative household there was little sensual or intimate contact.
 With two working parents, quality time was reserved to my mother drilling me on my homework.
-Acts of service weren’t freely given, on the contrary they were listed time and again as a demonstration of my ingratitude.
+Acts of service weren't freely given, on the contrary they were listed time and again as a demonstration of my ingratitude.
 And whilst there were words a-plenty they were mostly about how I could do better, be better.
+How I didn't live up to her expectation of the child she should have had.
+Her biological child.

 My children and I returned home from a playdate last night, but before we left I snuck off to the garden to pick the forget-me-nots I'd seen peeking out through the wooden boards of the veranda.
 They love flowers, at the moment the smaller the better.
 It suits their tiny fingers.
 Those small blue flowers are also the ones which sprang unbidden around the hedgerows in my childhood home every spring despite my mother's best efforts to weed them out and flank her garden in regimented scarlet salvias and tangerine marigolds.
 And when I return with bunches for both of them, I am rewarded by my children's glowing eyes, wide smiles and exuberant hugs.
 Those forget-me-nots are a gift from me to them, and a reminder to myself.
 Never to forget that no matter how much I love my children, it's not about me showing love in a way that I think they should appreciate.
 It's about understanding what it takes for them to feel loved.